tamucc-comp-bio/classroom_repo_2024/assignments/assignment_1.md

 We are also going to flip the classroom next week.
 Flipping the classroom means that you work on the material to be covered before we address it in lecture.
 Then we can spend time in lecture going over the most challenging topics, as identified by you.
 Then we will continue together in lecture through new material that builds upon this assignment.

-Work through the New Material below which is from section 1.6 in [**Chapter 1**](https://github.com/tamucc-comp-bio-2020/classroom_repo/blob/master/text_book_resources/ComputingSkillsforBiologists_Chapter1.pdf).
-To help you learn `bash`, you are expected to type in the commands the
+Work through the remainder of [lecture 1](../lectures/lecture01.md).
+To help you learn `bash`, you are expected to type in or copy and paste the commands in the

 ```
 code blocks
 ```

- Complete the mind expander(s) and the exercise(s) by answering the question(s) in the online form and submitting.
+Complete [Mindexpander 01.02](https://forms.office.com/Pages/ResponsePage.aspx?id=8frLNKZngUepylFOslULZlFZdbyVx8RLiPt1GobhHnlUOUo2UVRUMVgwTUlQMlpUQzUzOTIzME9LNi4u) by answering the question(s) in the online form and submitting.
 You must be logged into your TAMUCC email account to have your identity attached to your answers.

 * **_You can resubmit your answers as neccessary_**

-The exercises in the online forms closely follow those in the book.
-I do make minor modifications and provide tips in the online form.
-To ensure that your work is saved, **_I highly recommend that you first record your answers in a text document in either [Notepad++ for Win10](https://notepad-plus-plus.org/downloads/) or [BBedit for Mac](https://www.barebones.com/products/bbedit/) and save them to your computer_**.
-For an excellently formatted example, see the solutions provided by the book in `~/CSB/unix/solutions`.
+ **_I highly recommend that you first record your answers in a text document in either [Notepad++ for Win](https://notepad-plus-plus.org/downloads/) or [BBedit for Mac](https://www.barebones.com/products/bbedit/) and save them to your computer_**.

 ## New Material To Be Covered Prior to Next Lecture (CSB Section 1.6)

-For the online version of this course, I converted the [**Lecture_02 Slides**](https://github.com/tamucc-comp-bio-2020/classroom_repo/blob/master/lectures/Week02_files/Lecture02_WelcomeToTheMatrix.pdf)  to a more screen-splitting friendly format here in GitHub.
+I converted the [**Lecture_02 Slides**](../lectures/Week02_files/Lecture02_WelcomeToTheMatrix.pdf)  to a more screen-splitting friendly format here in GitHub.

 <details><summary>Advanced `bash` Commands</summary>